 With the completion of this step, you have essentially created your monitoring environment on the Dynatrace cluster.
 Your monitoring environment is identified via a unique environment id, that you can see at the beginning of your Dynatrace SaaS URL.

+If your network allows SSL communication with the Dynatrace cluster, you're ready to install OneAgent.
+Otherwise, you need to adjust your network setup to allow transmission of your monitoring data to your Dynatrace SaaS environment.
+In such a case, it's recommended that you install an Environment ActiveGate before installing OneAgent.
 Environment ActiveGate works as a proxy between Dynatrace OneAgent and Dynatrace cluster.
 Even if your network allows SSL communication with Dynatrace cluster, you still need to install ActiveGate for specific use cases, for example if you want to monitor a large number of hosts.

 - If you don't have access to your web server and can't install OneAgent, you can set up any of the following:

 - For applications that can't be monitored by OneAgent, such as traditional rich-client applications, digital service terminals (for example, ATMs), or smart IoT applications, use Dynatrace OpenKit.

 You can now access your home dashboard, by logging in to your Dynatrace monitoring environment.
 All monitoring data should be there already.
 However, some additional post-deployment steps are required.